Chiral spin channels in curved graphene $pn$ junctions: Introduction

-\textit{Introduction.}---Graphene has attracted exceptional interest as a quantum material with Dirac cones at the Fermi energy and other unique electronic properties~\cite{Novoselov:2004,Novoselov:2005,CastroNeto:2009}.
+Graphene has attracted exceptional interest as a quantum material with Dirac cones at the Fermi energy and other unique electronic properties~\cite{Novoselov:2004,Novoselov:2005,CastroNeto:2009}.
 One appealing feature is the possibility of tuning electrostatically the charge carriers' polarity in $pn$~junctions of linear~\cite{Abanin:2007,Williams:2007dr,Williams:2011da,Williams:2011kb,Ozyilmaz:2007fj,Rickhaus:2015cpa} and circular shape~\cite{Freitag_2016,Zhao_2015,RodriguezNieva_2016,Ghahari_2017,Jiang_2017, Gutierrez2018,Brun_2019,Ren2021,Brun_2022}.
 The latter have been created by different means, such as the tip potential of a scanning tunneling microscope~\cite{Freitag_2016,Jiang_2017,Brun_2019,Brun_2022} or by placing impurities in the substrate~\cite{Zhao_2015,Ghahari_2017}.
 In both approaches, experiments have shown that it is possible to single out and steer individual electronic eigenstates.
 Importantly, $pn$~junctions are essential building blocks for graphene-based electron-optical elements and edge-state interferometers~\cite{Mrenca_Kolasinska_2016,Jiang_2017,Jo_2021,Waintal_2022} also exploiting the so-called snake states~\cite{Rickhaus:2015cpa,Cohnitz_2016,makk2018}.

 The electronic spin degree of freedom is usually neglected in the study of graphene $pn$~junctions because of the weak atomic spin-orbit coupling (SOC) of carbon~\cite{HuertasHernando_2006,Boettger2007,Gmitra2009,Bercioux_2015}.
-However, theoretical predictions followed by experimental realizations proved that strong SOCs can be induced, e.g., by proximity with transition metal dichalcogenide substrates~\cite{Konschuh2010,Wang_2015,Wang_2016,Wakamura2020,Wakamura2021,Wang_2021}.
+However, theoretical predictions followed by experimental realizations proved that strong SOCs can be induced, e.g., by proximity with transition metal dichalcogenide (TMD) substrates~\cite{Gmitra:2015kg,Gmitra:2016fk,Wang_2015,Wang_2016,Wakamura2020,Wakamura2021,Wang_2021,Naimer_2021,Naimer_2023,Tiwari_2022}.
 These advances open the exciting possibility of including the spin functionality in graphene-based electron optics, with the further benefit that the versatility of $pn$~junctions allows for the design of curved waveguides for spin and charge carriers.
 This is particularly interesting in view of the intense current theoretical and experimental research activity on the spin dynamics triggered by SOC in curved geometries~\cite{Das_2019,Frustaglia_2020,Streubel_2021,Gentile_2022}.
+The effects of SOC in graphene have been also investigated in other geometries~\cite{Zarea_2009,De_Martino_2011,Lenz_2011,Lenz_2013}.